HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ## Basic information

-This Manual is compiled based on *Distributed Transactional Database Product HotDB Server - V2.5.6*, and it mainly introduces basic use method and operating procedures of compute node, for reference and learning by the users.
+This Manual is compiled based on **Distributed Transactional Database Product HotDB Server - V2.5.6**, and it mainly introduces basic use method and operating procedures of compute node, for reference and learning by the users.

-Some functions in this manual could be used in combination with distributed transactional database management platform (hereinafter referred to as management platform), and if to know use method of management platform, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+Some functions in this manual could be used in combination with distributed transactional database management platform (hereinafter referred to as management platform), and if to know use method of management platform, please refer to [HotDB Management](hotdb-management.md) document.

 HotDB Server V.2.5.3.1 and above provide a solution based on MySQL native replication function to solve the problem of HotDB Server cross-IDC disaster recovery, which can realize the cross-IDC data synchronization function and solve the problem of cross-IDC distributed transactional database service disaster recovery.
 This document only describes the functions and features of HotDB Server in general mode in detail.
-To understand the functions and features in disaster recovery mode, please refer to the *[Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](file:////Users/anita/Desktop/2.5.4/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3.1%20%5bManagement%20Platform%5d%20Function%20Manual.doc).*
+To understand the functions and features in disaster recovery mode, please refer to the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document.

 Special attention may not be paid to difference in version details of some screenshots, and the version number described in the document shall prevail.
 Since there are many contents in the document, it's recommended opening document map for the convenience of reading.